This page is available for sponsorship

 Hank Thompson and his Brazos Valley Boys, 2 LPs with the Original Texas Playboys, and 2 LPs with the great Western Swing

 vocalist Leon Rausch.
 Tommy produced Swing LPs with Jody Nix, Curley Chalker, Mack Sanders, Johnny Bush, Willie Nelson,

 Tex Williams, and Billy Mize.

-recording sessions.
-All of this is good enough for Tommy Allsup, who has few regrets.
-"I never really wanted to be a big
+Tommy, who had few regrets, once said: "I never really wanted to be a big

 star, I figured I'd leave that to someone else."

 Tommy passed away January 12, 2017 in Springfield, MO at age 85.